 Authorisation proposal for D4, D5, D6

 D4, D5 and D6 have been added to the Candidate List under REACH.
-Following standard required REACH procedures, a consultation has been launched as a next step to gather input on whether or not these substances should be prioritised for authorisation.
-CES is providing significant information and comments to the public consultation and encourages its value chain to similarly participate in order to ensure that the European Chemicals Agency (ECHA) and the European Commission have the most current and complete information to inform their decision-making processes.
-The public consultation period closes 5 June 2020.
+Following standard required REACH procedures, a consultation was launched as a next step to gather input on whether or not these substances should be prioritised for authorisation.
+CES provided significant information and comments to the public consultation and encouraged its value chain to similarly participate in order to ensure that the European Chemicals Agency (ECHA) and the European Commission had the most current and complete information to inform their decision-making processes.
+The public consultation period closed on 5 June 2020.

 There is significant overlap with the pre-existing wash-off personal care restriction and the on-going draft restriction proposal on consumer and professional uses of D4, D5, D6.
 As mentioned previously, other regions like Australia and Canada have taken different regulatory approaches and reached conclusions of no significant risk and no necessary restrictions for these substances.